There are many types of baby flash cards. Which is the right one to use for brain development, and when?

 3. Learning Flashcards for 2 and 3 year olds.

-As your child gets older, you can continue to show them more challenging words, and pictures.
-Do keep in mind, that your child does not know whether the flashcard you are showing is difficult or easy to comprehend.
+As your child ages, you can continue showing them more challenging words and pictures.
+Remember that your child does not know whether the flashcard you are showing is difficult or easy to comprehend.

-Whatever you show or exposed to your child, they will learn.
+Whatever you show or expose to your child, they will learn.
 Never underestimate their innate capabilities.

-You may introduce to your child "Reading flashcards".
+You may introduce "Reading flashcards" to your child.

 An IMPORTANT NOTE...